Taranpreet26311/elastic/README.md

 ### Stack decision

 1. We choose GKE for deployement due ease of managing a serivce like Elasticsearch compared to VMs.
-It might be complex manage it via Instance group or other services.
+It might be complex to manage it via Instance group or other services.

 2. Terraform was chosen to automate the deployment of Infrastrucure and destroying it easily